 - In the left-side navigation pane, click Data Security.

 - Click the SSL Encryption tab.

-- Click the switch next to Disabled in the SSL Encryption parameter.
+- Turn on the switch next to Disabled.

-- In the Configure SSL dialog box, select the endpoint for which you want to enable SSL encryption, then
+- In the Configure SSL dialog box, select the endpoint for which you want to enable SSL encryption and click

 - Click Download CA Certificate to download the SSL CA certificate files in a compressed package.

-- .p7b file: used to import CA certificate files in Windows operating systems.
+p7b file: used to import CA certificates to the Windows operating system.

-- .pem file: used to import CA certificate files in other systems or applications.
+PEM file: used to import CA certificates to other operating systems or applications.

 jdk.tls.disabledAlgorithms=SSLv3, RC4, DH keySize < 224 jdk.certpath.disabledAlgorithms=MD2, RSA keySize < 1024If you do not modify the JDK security configuration, the following error is reported.
 Similar errors are also caused by the Java security configuration.

 javax.net.ssl.SSLHandshakeException: DHPublicKey does not comply to algorithm constraints